From Microsoft to Microslop to Linux: Why I Made the Switch

 So we're calling slop for what it is: disgusting slop.

-The time to switch is now.
+If you've also been burned, the time to switch is now.
 The tools are ready.
 The only question is: are you?

 Satya came down from his cloud in the sky,